shekharsorot/aks-labs-fork/workshops/getting-started-with-aks/workshop.md

 ## Prerequisites

-All you need to complete this workshop is an Azure subscription with permissions to create resources.
+All you need to complete this workshop is an [Azure subscription](https://azure.microsoft.com/) with permissions to create resources and a [GitHub account](https://github.com/signup).
 You will also need to ensure you have enough vCPU quota in the region you are deploying the AKS cluster to.
 If you don't have enough quota, you can request a quota increase.
 See [here](https://docs.microsoft.com/azure/azure-portal/supportability/per-vm-quota-requests) for more information.

 ## Workshop instructions